 British visitors try to discover the secret

-In 1824, John Herschel visited Joseph at the Optical Institute, trying so discover the secret of his success.
+In 1824, John Herschel decided to the Optical Institute in Bavaria, and to discover the secret of Joseph’s success.
 On his way, Herschel met William Henry Talbot Fox (1800 – 1879, later known as a photography pioneer).
 At this time, Herschel already was a scientific giant, and Talbot Fox, despite his young age, had published six papers in mathematics.

 Together they travelled to Benediktbeuern, trying to worm the secret out of Joseph.
-They spent an agreeable dinner together in September 1824, they discussed science, and Joseph amiability showed them how to see the set of spectral lines the other day.
+They spent an agreeable dinner together in September 1824, they discussed science, and Joseph amiability showed them how to see the set of spectral lines.
 He also gave them a prism.
 His secret, however, he kept to himself.

-Nevertheless, the chance meeting ignited Talbot Foxe’s interest in the physical sciences and turned it towards research into light and optical phenomena.
+Nevertheless, the meeting ignited Talbot Fox’s interest in the physical sciences and turned it towards research into light and optical phenomena.
 Talbot Fox kept up a correspondence with Joseph, and both he and Herschel ordered prisms, achromatic objectives and lenses from him after their return to England.